You’re entitled to free NHS dental treatment if you’re pregnant when you start your treatment and for 12 months after your baby is born.

 - Working Tax Credit.

-Can you get white fillings when pregnant?
+Can I get fillings while pregnant?